 Offering the helping hand through technology — through a tweet, a text, or a passing comment — isn’t as helpful as actually talking to the person you’re concerned about.
 Face-to-face if possible.

 What a person really needs is an immediate intervention.
-Not just from a crisis hotline.1 But from a real person (yes, even a professional), in their face-to-face world, to help them through the chaos and hopelessness.
+Not just from a crisis hotline. ((Although crisis hotlines do what they can with what little resources our society bestows upon them.))
+But from a real person (yes, even a professional), in their face-to-face world, to help them through the chaos and hopelessness.

 Yes, they need the love and support of their friends and family — but that will never be enough.
 Because if we could treat and solve mental illness through just love and paying better attention to other people’s needs, psychologists and psychiatrists would be out of business tomorrow.